Ryagg/scifi_zone/TESTING.md

 #### **Expectation 15: receiving an email confirmation after checkout**

 -   Requirement: Collect the user's email address, attach it to the order, and send a confirmation email after a successful checkout.
 -   Implementation: The checkout view handles the business logic and generates an [order confirmation on screen](documentation/testing/usertests/user-expectation-15.jpg) after a successful checkout.
 The built-in Django functionality is used to send a [confirmation email](documentation/testing/usertests/user-expectation-15-example-2.jpg) to the user.
-Please note that the confirmation email and the confirmation on screen in the images do not match each other and were chosen for convenience.

 ![user-expectation-15](documentation/testing/usertests/user-expectation-15.jpg)